 The results of the hypothesis testing for the analysis of overall intrinsic and extrinsic motivations are summarized in Table 3.
-A crisscross pattern was evident on the results: intrinsic motivations were statistically significantly associated with participation intention (p = 0.038, H1 supported) but not with continuance participation (p = 0.154, H2 rejected) while extrinsic motivations (p = 0.310, H3 rejected) were not statistically significantly associated with influence participation intention but with continuance participation (p = 0.000, H4 supported).
+A crisscross pattern was evident on the results: intrinsic motivations were statistically significantly associated with participation intention (p = .038,H1 supported) but not with continuance participation (p = .154, H2 rejected) while extrinsic motivations (p = .310, H3 rejected) were not statistically significantly associated with influence participation intention but with continuance participation (p = .000, H4 supported).
 These associations indicate that albeit intrinsic motivation influences initial participation, extrinsic motivation drives subsequent participation.
 A potential example is that students initially participate in a competition to acquire practical experience but continue to do so to boost their personal reputation.
-This finding extended the work of Lepper et al. (2005) on the coexistence of intrinsic and extrinsic motivations by ascertaining that students may be more intrinsically motivated at first before becoming more extrinsically motivated on succeeding participation.
-Conversely, this finding is in contrast to the study of Liu (2020), which identified extrinsic motivation as the most significant determinant of competition participation intention.
+This finding extended the work of Lepper et al. [44] on the coexistence of intrinsic and extrinsic motivations by ascertaining that students may be more intrinsically motivated at first before becoming more extrinsically motivated on succeeding participation.
+Conversely, this finding is in contrast to the study of Liu [46], which identified extrinsic motivation as the most and-conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons significant determinant of competition participation intention.
 However, continuance participation was unaccounted for in that study, indicating that prior experience may affect the motivational orientation behind student participation.
 Nevertheless, this study cannot prove the transition of motivation from intrinsic to extrinsic after initial participation because the data were gathered from two groups of students (with and without hackathon experience) and analyzed separately.
 It is therefore recommended for future research to conduct a longitudinal study to validate the switching of motivational orientations.